Portfolio Management Account

-Each of our clients is assigned their own dedicated portfolio manager who will have sole overview of their portfolio and thus be able to construct a tailored investment strategy.
+Each of our portfolio management account clients is assigned their own dedicated portfolio manager who will manage your portfolio and thus be able to construct a tailored investment strategy.
 You can learn more about the Cult Wines team here.

 What level of contact can I expect from my portfolio manager?

 We know how much our clients value maintaining open and transparent investor-manager relationships.
 Therefore, we keep all our clients regularly updated, at your discretion.
 We would recommend a regular review of your investment with your Portfolio Manager either quarterly, bi-annually or annually.

 Our Portfolio Management Service is advisory, and not discretionary.
 This means you portfolio manager will be required to contact you every time they wish to undertake an action on your account.